timmahrt/praatIO/README.md

 ## Version 4 to 5 migration

 Many things changed between versions 4 and 5.
-If you see an error like `ModuleNotFoundError: No module named 'promo'` it means that you have installed version 5 but your code was written for praatio 4.x or earlier.
+If you see an error like `WARNING: You've tried to import 'tgio' which was renamed 'textgrid' in praatio 5.x.` it means that you have installed version 5 but your code was written for praatio 4.x or earlier.

 The immediate solution is to uninstall praatio 5 and install praatio 4.
 From the command line:
 ```